Screening Tests for Lasso Problems: Sequential Screening

 where $R>0$ is a selectable parameter, ensures that $\diam(\DM_k)\leq R$ for all $k>1$.
 This allows direct control of how tightly the dome \eqref{eq:domek_nc} bounds $\vto_k$, $k=1,\dots,N$.
+This is called Data-Adaptive Sequential Screening (DASS).
 Note that in this scheme $N$ is not predetermined.
 Instead the stopping time is decided by the feedback scheme.
-However, \eqref{eq:updater} ensures that $N\leq 1+ \fracn{\log(1/\lat)}{\log(1+C/2R)}$, where $C$ is an bound on the dual regularization path \cite{FCSS2013}.
-We employ this feedback method to demonstrate the effectiveness of sequential screening in \S\ref{sec:exp}.
+However, \eqref{eq:updater} ensures that

+where $C$ is an bound on the dual regularization path \cite{FCSS2013}.
+We employ DASS to demonstrate the effectiveness of sequential screening in \S\ref{sec:exp}.
+In particular, Fig.~\ref{fig:fixedR} shows the range of $N$ used by DASS on two datasets and Fig.~\ref{fig:application_impact} shows its performance in three sparse classification problems.